Sophiatown and its people

 Tiffany’s is a place of many talents – it houses a coffee shop, a dry-cleaning business, and, just for good measure, a popcorn-making machine sits at its front door.

-The affable reverend Neo Motlabane is the new priest of the Christ the King Church.
-It recently hosted Archbishop Emeritus Desmond Tutu for his 80th birthday celebration.
+The affable reverend Neo Motlabane is the new priest of the Christ the King Church in Sophiatown.
+The church recently hosted Archbishop Emeritus Desmond Tutu for his 80th birthday celebration.
 “It was important to give him thanks,” says Motlabane.

 Motlabane counts among his congregants the former residents of Sophiatown, who make the trip on Sundays from Meadowlands.
 But also former first lady Zanele Mbeki, businesswoman Wendy Luhabe, judge president Fikile Bam, and jazz musician Jonas Gwangwa.

 His mission is to “bring the church closer to the community”.
 He runs an “Africanised” service, with African drums and an organ and singing can be heard.
 But he is mindful of the need for traditional services too, so “a quiet service” is held at 7.30am on Sundays, followed by the more boisterous service.